-The dedication to new media that made the Lawrence Hall of Science a leader in public computing decades ago lives on today in a range of exciting multimedia projects.
-Our own programmers, designers, and producers foster inquiry-rich experiences through innovative multimedia design.
+The dedication to educational technology that made the Lawrence Hall of Science a leader in public computing decades ago lives on today in a range of exciting new media projects.
+Our in-house programmers, designers, and producers foster inquiry-rich experiences through innovative design and development techniques.

 Examples of new media development can be seen throughout our programs and products, including: